-- Security Operations
+- Security Operations and Continuous Monitoring

-- Financial Operations
+- Hardened Cloud Operations

 The latest proven open source technologies such as Docker, Jenkins, and Vagrant, are used to isolate development dependencies.
 The Linux Containers inside Docker use Linux.
 This allows an increased efficiency and faster deployments of the application stack, improving the velocity and delivery time of the continuous delivery process.
 Technologies such as a Nexus repository manager allow developers save time and provide greater security by installing from a local cache for all their artifacts instead of going out to the central Maven repository.
 This makes it easier to manage various versions of dependencies, preventing things like version collisions.
 The diagram below demonstrates the build automation process.

-stackArmor’s DevOps engineers have full-stack expertise that includes cloud and infrastructure orchestration using technologies such as Chef, Ansible and Puppet.
 Learn more about Secure DevOps and download our white paper from the resources section or read our blog.